gromnitsky/grepfeed/README.md

 ### cli/server

-Run `npm install --ignore-scripts` to get all the deps.
+Run `npm install` to get all the deps.
 A separate build step isn't required.

 ### web client